spencermountain/wtf_wikipedia/README.md

 but getting structured data this way (say, sentences or infobox data), is a complex + weird process still.
 This library has 'borrowed' a lot of stuff from the parsoid project❤️

-### XML datadumps:
+### Full data-dumps:

-This library is built to work well with [dumpster-dive](https://github.com/spencermountain/dumpster-dive), letting you parse a whole wikipedia dump on a laptop in a couple minutes.
+This library is built to work well with [dumpster-dive](https://github.com/spencermountain/dumpster-dive), which lets you parse a whole wikipedia dump on a laptop in a couple hours.

 # API

 ### **wtf(wikiText)**
-turns wikimedia markup into a handy Document object
+turn your wikimedia markup into a `Document` object

 ```javascript
 import wtf from 'wtf_wikipedia'